deadgrudge1/lifesaver/README.md

 The intent of this project is for the assessment module provided by Life Saver.

-The following APIs are provided to perform basic CRUD operations on user (Hosted at :8081)
+The following APIs are provided to perform basic CRUD operations on user (Hosted at :8081) Endpoint - /user

-- Create User
+- Create User   GET
-- Get User
+- Get User      POST    /:userId
-- Update User
+- Update User   UPDATE  /:userId
-- Delete User
+- Delete User   DELETE  /userId

+####

 Stack :